solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `uiTokenAmount: <object>` -
   - `amount: <string>` - Raw amount of tokens as a string, ignoring decimals.
   - `decimals: <number>` - Number of decimals configured for token's mint.
-  - `uiAmount: <number>` - Token amount as a float, accounting for decimals.
+  - `uiAmount: <string>` - Token amount as a float, accounting for decimals.

 ### getConfirmedBlocks